Elementary particle: Overview

-All elementary particles are either bosons or fermions.
+All elementary particles are either fermions or bosons.
 These classes are distinguished by their quantum statistics: fermions obey Fermi–Dirac statistics and bosons obey Bose–Einstein statistics.
 Their spin is differentiated via the spin–statistics theorem: it is half-integer for fermions, and integer for bosons.

 In the Standard Model, elementary particles are represented for predictive utility as point particles.
 Though extremely successful, the Standard Model is limited by its omission of gravitation and has some parameters arbitrarily added but unexplained.